 Roger C. Cady is a founder and principal of Arcadia Associates, a strategic consulting and mergers and acquisitions advisory firm.
 He was employed as Vice President of Business Development for Dynatech Corporation, a diversified communications equipment manufacturer, from 1993 to 1996.
 Before joining Dynatech he was a strategic management consultant for eight years.
 His business career has included 16 years in various engineering, marketing and management responsibilities as a Vice President of Digital Equipment Corporation, and President of two early stage startup companies.
-Mr. Cady has been a Director since 1996.
+Mr. Cady has been a Director since 1996, and served as Chairman of the Board of Directors from September 2008 to July 2011.
+Mr. Cady brings to the Board extensive business and management experience focusing on the engineering and technology fields, and extensive knowledge of Dataram's history and operations.

 Rose Ann Giordano has been President of Thomis Partners, an investing and advisory services firm, since 2002.
 Prior to that, and for more than five years, Ms. Giordano served as Vice President of Worldwide Sales & Marketing for the Customer Services Division of Compaq Computer Corporation.
-Prior to that, Ms. Giordano held a number of positions with Digital Equipment Corporation.
-Ms. Giordano was the first woman Vice President and Corporate Officer of Digital Equipment Corporation.
-Ms. Giordano serves on the Board of Directors of TimeTrade Inc., MIT Enterprise Forum/NE, the National Association of Corporate Directors/New England and Emerson Hospital.
+Prior to that, Ms. Giordano held a number of executive positions with Digital Equipment Corporation.
+Ms. Giordano serves on the Board of Directors of Emerson Hospital.
+She formerly served on the Board of Directors of TimeTrade Inc., and The National Association of Corporate Director/New England.
 Ms. Giordano holds a B.A. in Mathematics from Marywood College and is a graduate of the Stanford University Business School Executive Program.
 Ms. Giordano has been a Director since 2005.
+Ms. Giordano brings to the Board extensive business, marketing and executive experience in the computer technology industry.